 We are a team that understands the nature of addiction and the barriers to recovery.
-With that, our passion is on identifying best practices and creating support materials to assist providers to help their participants on their path to recovery.
+With that, our passion is on identifying best practices and creating support materials to assist providers in helping their participants on their path to recovery.

 We have formed the Recovery Support Network to pull together others like ourselves so that together we can assist providers to help their participants diminish relapse occurrences and achieve their recovery goals.

-Our offerings in this quest are Managing Your World, Relapse Prevention Teacher's Guides integrated with the In-Person Engagement Workbooks both Standard and With Devotionals. using applied learning principles to focus on improved recovery outcomes.
+Our offerings in this quest are Managing Your World, Relapse Prevention Teacher's Guides and In-Person Engagement Workbooks for participants both Standard and With Devotionals.
+Using applied learning principles to focus on improved recovery outcomes.

-The Managing Your World curriculum and content combine themed personal stories with activities and reflective thinking to address various challenges that, left unchecked, can sidetrack recovery.
+The Managing Your World curriculum and content combine lived experiences personal stories with activities and reflective thinking to address various challenges that, left unchecked, can sidetrack recovery.

 Managing Your World curriculum and content already are being adopted as a companion to the individual and group supports that are important to successful recovery.

-Managing Your World, Relapse Prevention Teacher's Guides integrated with the In-Person Engagement Workbooks both Standard and With Devotionals.
+Managing Your World, Relapse Prevention Teacher's Guides, and In-Person Engagement Workbooks both Standard and With Devotionals.

-The curriculum has been expanded with 25 personal stories woven into each lesson theme (25).
+The curriculum has been expanded with 25 lived experiences personal stories woven into each lesson theme (25).

-Both the Teacher's Guides integrated with the In-Person Engagement Workbooks, Standard and With Devotionals are well-suited for incorporation into recovery groups, counseling and coaching as companion resources.
+Both the Teacher's Guides and In-Person Engagement Workbooks, Standard and With Devotionals are well-suited for incorporation into recovery groups, counseling, and coaching as companion resources.